 - Use ISO 8601 timestamps in UTC for stored times and event payloads.

 - Treat IDs as opaque strings.
-Do not parse structure out of
+Do not parse structure out of order IDs, webhook IDs, quote IDs, transaction hashes, or off-ramp intent IDs.

 - Attach your own order, user, or invoice identifiers in